lundquistlab/biostats-2016/PCA/README.md

 1. An annotated prototype, PCA_biostats.r
 2. Data file, T8-5.DAT
+3. .pdf files of plots produced using the prototype

 Note: A .DAT file is treated in R much like a .txt file.